Finch

 - Zebra Finch

-Most finches live for around 5-10 years, but can live longer with proper care.
-There are individuals that have lived for 27 years.
+Most finches live for around 5-10 years but can live longer with proper care.
+Some individuals have lived for 27 years.

-Finches do a lot of flying within their cage so make sure you get a large enough cage, at least 30x18x18 inches (Length x Width x High) for a pair.
-It should be placed in a draft-free and well-ventilated area, away from doors and windows.
+Finches do a lot of flying within their cage, so ensure you get a large enough cage, at least 30x18x18 inches (Length x Width x High) for a pair.
+It should be placed in a draft-free, well-ventilated area, away from doors and windows.
 The ideal temperature for a finch to thrive in is around 60°-70° F (15.5°-21°C) during the day, and around 40°F (4°C) in the night.
 You may need to cover the cage after dark to ensure a good night’s sleep.

-Cage accessories: There should be sufficient number of softwood perches of varying textures.
+Cage Accessories: There should be a sufficient number of softwood perches of varying textures.
 An additional benefit of these is that they keep the nails in proper condition.
-You may also put a cuttlebone in there, as it would ensure strong beaks and hard egg shells during breeding.
+You may also put a cuttlebone to ensure strong beaks and hard eggshells during breeding.

 - Clean the cage on a weekly basis, and disinfect it once every month.